tree-sitter/tree-sitter-haskell/README.md

 # Building with nvim-treesitter

-When installing the grammar from source, be sure to include the scanner in the source files:
+When installing the grammar from source, be sure to include `src/scanner.c` in the source files:

 ```vim
 lua <<EOF